MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards.md

 1. To save the dashboard as is, select **Save** in the page header.

 The dashboard view now shows your new dashboard.
 Select the arrow next to the dashboard name to see other available dashboards.
 The list might include dashboards that other users have created and shared.

+> [!TIP]
+> If you have an existing dashboard and want to create a new one that is similar, you can [clone your dashboard](#clone-a-dashboard) and use the duplicate copy as a starting point.

 ## Edit a dashboard